 Prerequisite: CHEM 123.

-Course previously numbered CHEM 221.
+[Spring] Previously CHEM 221.

 CHEM 322 Organic Chemistry Laboratory

 Organic Chemistry Lab is intended to be taken simultaneously with the lecture class.
 The majority of laboratory experiments cover the same content as the Organic Chemistry lecture class however spectroscopic techniques are also included.